 Sacha has 12 apples.
 He wants to share them equally among 4 friends.
 How many apples will each friend get?

-Note: Several students begin by distributing whole objects, then separate the remaining ones.
-Others separate each element and distribute the parts.
-When the number of people is greater than the number of objects to be shared, the objects must be divided from the start of the sharing process.
+Note: Some students will begin by distributing whole objects, then partitioning the remaining ones.
+Others partition each whole and distribute the parts.
+Support students to recognize that when the number of people is greater than the number of objects to be shared, the objects must be divided from the start of the sharing process.

 Half: When a whole is divided into 2 equivalent parts, each part is half of the original quantity.
 Two halves make a whole.

 One fourth: When a whole is divided into 4 equivalent parts, each part represents 1 fourth of the original quantity.
-Four fourth make a whole.
+Four fourths make a whole.

 One third: When a whole is divided equally into 3 parts, each part represents 1 third of the whole.
 Three thirds form a whole.